bitnami/containers/bitnami/envoy-ratelimit/README.md

-# Bitnami package for Envoy Rate Limit
+# Bitnami Secure Image for Envoy Rate Limit

 ## What is Envoy Rate Limit?